This year we've created our own Sparkle Story Treat for Halloween!

 Pair up a Sparkle "Halloween Trick-or-Treatable" with stickers or temporary tattoos.

-Again, attach the Sparkle "Halloween Trick-or-Treatable" sticker to a piece of cardstock, then use washi tape to add stickers or temporary tattoos.
+Again, attach the Sparkle "Halloween Trick-or-Treatable" sticker to a piece of cardstock, then use washi or masking tape to add stickers or temporary tattoos.

 Attach Sparkle "Halloween Trick-or-Treatables" to a glider plane.